abarnowska/css-plane/README.md

 ## Acknowledgements
-- This project was inspired by Max, who pick an image to my project!
+- This project was inspired by Max, who chose the image for my project!
-- When creating the aircraft, the model for me was [_this drawing_](https://www.pngegg.com/en/png-nwsqy)
+- When creating this aircraft, I based it on [_this drawing_](https://www.pngegg.com/en/png-nwsqy)

 ## Contact
 Created by Angelika Barnowska-Nawara.
-Fell free to contact me! (angelika.barnowska@gmail.com)
+Feel free to contact me! (angelika.barnowska@gmail.com)